 Sunday, April 30, was Worldwide Pinhole Photography Day.
-Anyone who takes a pinhole photograph on WPPD can upload one image to their gallery which hosts over a thousand images from 53 countries.
+Anyone who takes a pinhole photograph on WPPD can upload one image to their gallery which now hosts over a thousand images from 53 different countries.
 There is no entry fee, no judging, no rights grabs, no advertising, no prizes.
 Just a celebration of lensless photography.

-Another advantage to making paper negatives is that processing can be done in trays under a safelight, using only developer; stop, fixer and a short water wash.
+Another advantage of making paper negatives is that processing can be done in trays and under a safelight, using only developer; stop, fixer and a short water wash.
 As you can see the image coming up in the developer you can quickly evaluate both exposure and composition.
 The paper was outdated so I added a bit of liquid orthozite to the developer to minimize fogging.

 As I hadn’t shot paper negatives in a while I limited my subject matter to the backyard.
 By staying close to home I could leave the camera set up while I ran into the darkroom and processed the negative.
 If that negative wasn’t quite right I could go back to the camera and recompose or vary the exposure time.

-|4×5 Speed Graphic Pinhole camera|
+4×5 Speed Graphic Pinhole camera

-I purchased laser drilled pinholes from The Pinhole Resource to remove any doubt concerning the quality and size of the pinholes.
+I purchased laser-drilled pinholes from The Pinhole Resource to remove any doubt concerning the quality and size of the pinholes.
 I also bought two additional lens boards from eBay so I could have a choice of 60mm,160mm or 240mm focal lengths.

 Unfortunately, the cloth shutter stopped working shortly after I purchased the camera.
 I now use a refrigerator magnet as a shutter.

-If you participated in W.P.P.D either this year or at some time in the past, leave a comment with a link to you image.
+If you participated in W.P.P.D either this year or at some time in the past, leave a comment with a link to your image.
 If you haven’t participated yet but would like to in the future, just remember it’s always the last Sunday in April.